Telehealth and behavioral health

 - Mental health screening

 What can I expect?

-Prepare for your visit by finding a quiet place with reliable internet service.
-Make sure you feel safe so that you can be honest and open with your mental health care provider.
+Prepare for your visit by finding a quiet place with a reliable internet connection.
+Make sure you feel safe so that you can be honest and open with your behavioral health care provider.